 No. Port status Cause Action 1 active up The target port is operating normally.
 No 2 active down A line failure has occurred on the target port.
 Based on the log entry for the target port displayed by the show logging command, see the manual Message and Log Reference and take the action described in Action .
 3 inactive The port is in inactive status due to one of the following reasons: inactivate command The standby link functionality of link aggregation The BPDU guard functionality of a Spanning Tree Protocol Port resetting of GSRP Failure detection in the IEEE 802.3ah/UDLD functionality The port is deactivated by the L2 loop detection functionality.
 The port is deactivated by the storm control functionality.
 If the port is deactivated by the standby link functionality of the link aggregation, this is normal operating status.
 Do not activate the port by using the activate command.
 Use the show channel-group command with the detail parameter to check the standby link functionality.
 If the port is deactivated by the BPDU guard functionality of a Spanning Tree Protocol, check the settings of the partner switch, modify the configuration so that the Switch does not receive BPDUs, and use the activate command to activate the target port.
 Use the show spanning-tree command with the detail parameter to check the BPDU guard functionality.
 If the port is deactivated by the port resetting of GSRP, the port will automatically return to the active status.
 This inactive status of the port is normal.
 Do not activate the port by using the activate command.
 If the port is deactivated due to the unidirectional link failure detection or L2 loop detection in the IEEE 802.3ah/UDLD functionality.
 After restoration from the failure, use the activate command to activate the target port.
-If the port is deactivated by the L2 loop detection functionality, modify the configuration in which the loop occurs, and then use the activate command to activate the target port.
+If the port is deactivated by the L2 loop detection functionality, modify the configuration activate the target port.
+Also, if loop-detection auto-restore-time is specified by a configuration command, the port will automatically return to the active status.
 If the port is deactivated by the storm control functionality, after the LAN is restored from the storm, use the activate command to activate the target port.
-If any of the reasons described above do not apply and you want to activate the port, make sure the cable is connected to the target port.
 4 test A line test is being performed at the port by the test interfaces command.
 To resume the communication, use the no test interfaces command to stop the line test, and then use the activate command to activate the target port.
 5 fault A failure has occurred on the hardware of the target port.
 Based on the log entry for the target port displayed by the show logging command, see the manual Message and Log Reference and take the action described in Action .
 6 initialize The target port is being initialized.
 Wait until the initialization is complete.